CleverCloud/clever-components/docs/adr/adr-0026-introducing-prettier.md

     - They were also using a Prettier plugin for CSS
     - While it seemed a good idea at first, you'll find why it wasn't adapted to our case below.

-## Investigation after Lit Discord's question (TODO: remove this)

-- I have asked the Lit Discord's to know if some users used specific tools to format their Lit components
-  - It seems like they're using a `Stylistic` package that should maintains the deprecated rules
-  - However, as the new ESLint version is quite new (04-05-2024) there are a lot of packages which are not working on version 9
-    - I suggest that we don't migrate to version 9 until some of the plugins are updated or that we find another formatter
-  - About Stylelint:
-    - Version 15 deprecated its formatting rules, while removing them from version 16
-    - Processors have been removed and changed to `customSyntax`
-      - You can have multiple of them for different purposes
-        - e.g: `postcss-lit` for `.js` component files
-        - e.g: `postcss` for `.css` files
-      - This introduction made the Stylelint `postcss-css-in-js` processor/plugin obsolete.
-        - Luckily there's now a `customSyntax` for

 ## Solution

 ### Why did we choose Prettier?